orlof/dcpu-admiral/README.md

 Admiral has 64x48 pixel monochrome graphics mode and a comprehensive set of graphics plotting commands.
 These commands enable you to set and get individual pixel states, and draw lines and circles without ever having to access memory locations.

-To put LEM into high-resolution graphics mode, use command
+To put LEM into high-resolution graphics mode, use command:

     hires(true)